 The sets of classes shown above are the default output codes used for each of the particular base terminal descriptions.
-I.E., all the terminal descriptions in the Ansi class use ansi codes, those in the DG class use DG control codes, etc. .
+All the terminal descriptions in the Ansi class use ansi codes, those in the DG class use DG control codes, etc. .
 When in the Configure Display screens, these classes are shown at the top as Format.

-More information about these base terminal descriptions can be found in the ICTERM Chapter on page 163.
+More information about these base terminal descriptions can be found in the ICTERM Chapter on page 173.